PeterBlenessy/yareb/README.md

 Publishing the application is a rather straight forward step.

-We need to install `electron-updater`and make somre changes to `package.json` and `public/electron.js` files.
+We need to install `electron-updater`and make some changes to `package.json` and `public/electron.js` files.

 ```bash
 # Install electron-updater